Ibrahim-El-Khouli/LECI-Lab-Environmental-Comfort-Index/README.md

 ## Notes

-For the complete workflow, predictions, and visualizations, see the Jupyter notebook in the `notebooks/` directory.
+For the complete workflow, predictions, and visualizations, see the [Jupyter notebook](https://github.com/Ibrahim-El-Khouli/LECI-Lab-Environmental-Comfort-Index/blob/main/LECI-lab-environmental-comfort-index.ipynb).